ktor-doc-jp/ktor-doc-jp/pages/features/sessions.md

 Each of these functions will get the name of the cookie or header.

-If the function is passed an argument of type `SessionStorage` it will use the storage to save the session, otherwise it will serialize data into the cookie/header value.
+If a function is passed an argument of type `SessionStorage` it will use the storage to save the session, otherwise it will serialize the data into the cookie/header value.

 Each of these functions can receive an optional configuration lambda.

-For cookies, the receiver is `CookieSessionBuilder` which allows to:
+For cookies, the receiver is `CookieSessionBuilder` which allows you to:

 * specify custom `serializer`
 * add a value `transformer`, like signing or encrypting
-* specify cookie configuration such as duration, encoding, domain, path and so on
+* specify the cookie configuration such as duration, encoding, domain, path and so on

-For headers, the receiver is `HeaderSessionBuilder` that allows `serializer` and `transformer` customization.
+For headers, the receiver is `HeaderSessionBuilder` which allows `serializer` and `transformer` customization.

 For cookies & headers that are server-side with a `SessionStorage`, additional configuration is `identity` function that should generate a new ID when the new session is created.